opennorth/represent-boundaries-docs/docs/manage/index.md

     python manage.py loadshapefiles --reload --data-dir data/shapefiles/my-folder

 That's everything!
 If you have questions or issues, [open an issue on GitHub](https://github.com/opennorth/represent-boundaries/issues?state=open) or [contact us](mailto:represent@opennorth.ca).
+If you haven't yet, you may want to consult the <a href="{{ site.baseurl }}/docs/reference/">API reference</a>.

+**Want to use Represent Boundaries but don't have a developer on your team?** [Contact us](mailto:represent@opennorth.ca) about how we can help you implement Represent Boundaries.